 Knock Out roses do best in full sun but can tolerate light shade.
 Ensure good air circulation between plants to prevent diseases.
 After planting, water your roses regularly for the first month or so.
 Once established, these varieties are drought tolerant.

-Knock Out roses can grow 6 feet tall with a 6-foot spread (1.8 by 1.8 meters), but they can also be pruned to a smaller size.
+Knock Out roses can grow 6 feet tall with a 6 foot spread (2 x 2 m.), but they can also be pruned to a smaller size.
 For optimum health and flowering, prune these roses in early spring.
 Remove about one-third to one-half of the shrub’s height, prune off any dead branches, and reshape if desired.

 You may optionally prune your Knock Out roses back by one-third in autumn to help control their growth and improve their shape.
 When pruning, cut canes just above a leaf or bud axil (where the leaf or bud emerges from the stem).